 What you'll learn

-- Examine the role of individual leaders (Sun Yat-sen, Chiang Kai-shek, Mao Zedong) versus broader historical circumstances.
+- The role of leaders like Sun Yat-sen, Chiang Kai-shek, and Mao Zedong.

 Harvard Faculty of Arts & Sciences